In this article, we will see

 )

-If you want to change the table names, create the twill.php
+If you want to change the default table names, create the twill.php

-config file before proceeding to the installation to define your custom names.
+config file before proceeding to the installation and define your custom names.

 Default table names